bloominstituteoftechnology/ios-sprint-challenge-pokedex-objc/Manual-Reference-Counting.md

 	6. `LSIPerson *max = [[[LSIPerson alloc] initWithName:@"Max"] autorelease];`

 3. Explain when you need to use the `NSAutoreleasePool`.
+//  the autorelease needs to be declared when an object is created if we want the system to release it after the method is done using the object ex [[NSArray alloc] init] autoRelease]

 4. Implement a convenience `class` method to create a `LSIPerson` object that takes a `name` property and returns an autoreleased object.